 Governments, NGOs and business partners expect from companies to operate with respect for people and planet.
 Internationally, this is laid down in the OECD Guidelines for Multinational Enterprises.
 Companies are urged to identify, prevent and reduce CSR risks in their production processes and supply chain.
 This approach is also known as ‘due diligence’ or ‘CSR risk management’.
 We have divided the implementation of CSR risk management into a roadmap with 8 practical steps.

-What kind of advice does the CSR Risk Check generate?
+What kind of recommendations does the CSR Risk Check generate?

-Based on the same sources that we use to summarize risks by product/service or country, we also write brief advices.
-There are considerably fewer advices than risks available, so we make sure that for each theme there is always one generic theme-advice with general tips for addressing risks related to that theme.
+Based on the same sources that we use to summarize risks by product/service or country, we also write brief recommendations.
+There are considerably fewer recommendations than risks available, so we make sure that for each theme there is always one generic theme-recommendation with general tips for addressing risks related to that theme.

 Would you like more advice for your specific situation?
 Then contact us via the contact form.